HVPA/Portal/installnotes.md

 cd /var/HVP/SiteConf/
 ```

-Edit SiteConf/settings.py
+**!
+Edit SiteConf/settings.py**
-Under DATABASES, ‘default’ ensure:
-   ’NAME’ (of database),
-   ’USER’,
-   and ‘PASSWORD’
-are set to connect to SiteConf database
+Under DATABASES, ‘default’ ensure: ’NAME’ (of database), 'USER’, and ‘PASSWORD’ are set to connect to SiteConf database

 Create the database schema